 Ever since she can remember, Rebecca York has loved making up stories full of adventure, romance, and suspense.
 As a child she corralled her friends into adventure games or acted out romantic suspense stories with a cast of dolls.
 But she never assumed she could be an author because she couldn’t spell.
 Her life changed dramatically with the invention of the word processor and spelling checker–and the help of her husband, Norman Glick, who spots spelling errors from fifty paces away.

-Rebecca has authored or co-authored over 65 romantic thrillers, many for Harlequin Intrigue’s very popular 43 Light Street series, set in Baltimore, and many with paranormal elements.
+Rebecca has authored or co-authored over 75 romantic thrillers, many for Harlequin Intrigue’s 43 Light Street series, set in Baltimore, and many with paranormal elements.
 She now writes the Decorah Security series, set around a security agency outside Washington, D. C.,where the agents have paranormal powers or investigate paranormal cases.
 She also writes the Off-World series, romances and romantic suspense stories set on planets in the far future.